kbdharun/AIDS-Lab/Local-Search-Algorithms/Simulated-Annealing/pseudocode.md

 		next <- a randomly selected successor of current delta E <- VALUE(current) - VALUE(next)
 		if delta E > 0 then current <- next
-		else current <- next only with probability e^-delta E/T
+		else current <- next only with probability e^-△ E/T

-Write a Python program for the above algorithm.
 ```